 For content marketing professionals, Google Analytics is the number one tool for small and medium traffic volume sites to determine if a strategy is working or failing.
 It’s most often used to tune content and delivery methods to drive the most traffic and conversions.

 However, if leveraged correctly, Google Analytics can also reveal a lot about what goals to set and how to execute a successful strategy.
 It’s important first to determine what the critical analytics are for your content marketing strategy and ask yourself what the data will mean.
-This type of information allows content marketing professionals to be more strategic about driving sales and create a more engaged audience.
+This type of information allows content marketing professionals to be more strategic about driving sales and creating a more engaged audience.

 To help traverse the extensive amount of data found in Google Analytics, we’ve outlined the four most important data points Digitile believes content marketing professionals should be looking at, as well as what this data tells us about content strategies.